 Notice that the horizontal axis in the top panel is labeled X. These are the individual observations of the population.
 This is the unknown distribution of the population values.
 The graph is purposefully drawn all squiggly to show that it does not matter just how odd ball it really is.
-Remember, we will never know what this distribution looks like.
+Remember, we will never know what this distribution looks like, or its mean or standard deviation for that matter.

-The horizontal axis in bottom panel is labeled \overline{X} 's.
-This is the theoretical distribution called sampling distribution of the means.
+The horizontal axis in the bottom panel is labeled $\bar{X}$ 's.
+This is the theoretical distribution called the sampling distribution of the means.
 Each observation on this distribution is a sample mean.
 All these sample means were calculated from individual samples with the same sample size.
 The theoretical sampling distribution contains all of the sample mean values from all the possible samples that could have been taken from the population.
 Of course, no one would ever actually take all of these samples, but if they did this is how they would look.
-And the Central Limit Theorem says that they will look normally distributed.
+And the Central Limit Theorem says that they will be normally distributed.